CompCogNeuro/sims/ch3/face_categ/README.md

 The next step in understanding the basics of the network is to see it respond to the inputs.

 * Select the `Act` value to view the neuron activities in the NetView, and then do `Test Trial` to see the network respond to the first face, `Alberto_happy`, with the view being updated for each of 20 cycles of neural updating.
-You can use the VCR buttons in the lower-right of the NetView, after the `Time` label, to review how the network responded cycle-by-cycle.
+You can use the VCR buttons in the lower-right of the NetView, after the `Time` label, to review how the network responded cycle-by-cycle -- use the fast-reverse to skip back to the start and then single-step forward in time to see things unfolding cycle-by-cycle.

 You should see the network process the face input and activate the appropriate output categories for it (e.g., for the first pattern, it will activate `happy`, `male`, and `Alberto`).